-Your location needs to be a well thought out and executed idea that takes your business to a home-run!
+Your location needs to be a well-thought-out and well-executed idea that takes your business to a home-run!
 So let’s delve in:

 1) Do You Care About Your Privacy?

 When you register your business at your home address, that information becomes public record.
-Before you know it your address pops up in your State’s Department of Corporations–and other directories will buy and list that information too.
+Before you know it, your address pops up in your State’s Department of Corporations–and other directories will buy and list that information online.

 You may not care at this moment, but when your family is subjected to curious clients or possible disputes with customers (it happens), having your home address available to the public isn’t the best choice for safety and privacy reasons.